cacheflowe/kittredge-projection/README.md

 Playlist:
 - Launch
+  - [DONE - TEST] Add perform button toggle & visible stats from TB project
-  - [SOULD BE GOOD] Make sure Autosave is off w/.env var for is_production
+  - [TEST FIX] Make sure Autosave is off w/.env var for is_production
-  - Bypass half-resolution TOP
+    - [DONE] Bring in updated tox from TB project
-  - Upgrade TD version on Production to match latest dev version
+  - [DONE?]
+Upgrade TD version on Production to match latest dev version
   - [Check w/Moke] Add a play progress bar - needs to be implemented per-visual, either with timer or movie progress

 - Nice-to-haves
-  - Refactor app stokre keys into constants
+- Refactor app store keys into constants
   - Add a Web UI to control the playlist?
   - Rebuild active playlist as text TOP for nicer UI display
 - Other